sondreb/hapi-webapi/README.md

 ## Change Log

-View the [Change Log](CHANGELOG.md) to keep up-to-date on API and project changes.
+View the [change log](CHANGELOG.md) to keep up-to-date on API and project changes.

 ## License